jasoneveleth/blog/2023/07/17/bayes-rule.md

 # Motivating example

 Let's say you're a doctor.
-A woman with no symptoms comes into your office, after she's tested positive for breast cancer.
+A woman with no symptoms comes into your office after she's tested positive for breast cancer.
 Let's say the prevalence of breast cancer at her age is $1$ in $100$.
 Imagine we have a test that is $90\%$ accurate when the person has cancer and $91\%$ accurate when they don't have cancer.

 We often refer to $90\%$ as the "sensitivity" (since it's how *sensitive* the test is to the disease).
 We call the $91\%$, "specificity", since it's how specific the test is for the disease.